EDUCBA Logo

 Ratio Put Spread

 This makes sense when the market is near position B, and though there is an expectation that the market will fall somewhat, there is a chance for a sharp rise.
-This strategy is seldom done more than two excess shorts on account of downside risk.
+People rarely implement this strategy with over two excess shorts due to the downside risk.

 Recommended Articles